Evaluating the Research to Policy Collaboration

 Our interview questions can be found here, and a discussion of the history of the RPC as an intervention here

-This what we’ve learned so far
+This is what we’ve learned so far

 Quantitative evaluation alongside our own ethnography showed increased use of evidence (measured in citations and phrase uptake).